History of RA-UK

 2017 ASM – Brighton BSL: “From humble beginnings to the road ahead”, Prof Admir Hadzic, Genk, Belgium Unsung Hero Award: Dr Anthony Allan, Swindon

 2018 ASM – Swansea BSL: “From anatomy to patient-centred outcomes - meaningful participation from all is required”, Dr Michael Barrington, Melbourne, Australia Unsung Hero Award: Dr Jimmy Myo, Swansea Dr Amit Pawa (London) elected President at the Swansea ASM (2018-present).

-I would like to thank the following people for helping me piece together the history of RA-UK for this timeline: Tony Wildsmith, Barrie Fischer, John McClure, Martin Herrick, Nick Scott, Barry Nicholls, Matt Oldman and Sean Tighe.
+I would like to thank the following people for helping me piece together the history of RA-UK for this timeline: Tony Wildsmith, Barrie Fischer, Chandra Kumar, John McClure, Martin Herrick, Nick Scott, Barry Nicholls, Matt Oldman and Sean Tighe.
 I would also like to make reference to the following publication, which was invaluable in discovering the beginnings of ESRA: Van Zundert A, Wildsmith JAW.
 The European Society of Regional Anaesthesia and Pain Medicine (1982-2012): Thirty years strong.
 Regional Anesthesia & Pain Medicine 2013; 38: 436-41.